Murder of George Tiller

-On May 31, 2009, George Tiller, a physician from Wichita, Kansas, who was nationally known for being one of the few doctors in the United States to perform late terminations of pregnancy (also known as "late-term abortions"), was murdered by Scott Roeder, an anti-abortion extremist.
-Tiller was killed during a Sunday morning service at his church, Reformation Lutheran Church, where he was serving as an usher.
-Tiller had previously survived an assassination attempt in 1993 when Shelley Shannon shot him in the arms.
+On May 31, 2009, George Tiller, an American physician from Wichita, Kansas, who was one of the few doctors in the United States to perform late terminations of pregnancy, was murdered by Scott Roeder, an anti-abortion extremist.
+Tiller was shot to death at pointblank range during a Sunday morning service at his church, Reformation Lutheran Church, where he was serving as an usher.
+Tiller had previously survived a murder attempt in 1993 when Shelley Shannon shot him in the arms.

 Roeder was arrested within three hours of the shooting and charged with first-degree murder and related crimes two days later.
 In November 2009, Roeder publicly confessed to the killing, telling the Associated Press that he had shot Tiller because "preborn children's lives were in imminent danger."
 Roeder was found guilty of first-degree murder and two counts of aggravated assault on January 29, 2010, and sentenced on April 1, 2010, to life imprisonment without any chance of parole for 50 years.
 This sentence was later reduced to allow for the possibility of parole after serving 25 years.